adibarra/enchant-tweaker/README.md

 ## Installation
 Client-side install is recommended but not required.
-Some visual QOL improvements and client only tweaks need to be installed on the client to work properly.
+Some non-critical visual QOL improvements and tweaks need to be installed on the client to work properly.
 This means that vanilla clients can join servers with the mod installed and not have any issues.

 |              | Client-Side  | Server-Side  |
 |:------------:|:------------:|:------------:|